lukewtait/mic-hack-2026/README.md

 [Click here to see project descriptions](https://github.com/lukewtait/mic-hack-2026/issues).

-**Project leaders**: To make a new project, click [Make New Project](https://github.com/lukewtait/mic-hack-2026/issues/new).
+**Project leaders**: To propose a project, click [Make New Project](https://github.com/lukewtait/mic-hack-2026/issues/new).
 Please refer to the Example Project [LINK WHEN LIVE] and Project Guidelines [LINK].

 **Participants**: Please browse the project descriptions, and indicate your preferred projects using the MS Form [LINK TO BE ADDED].